-- 3370 AR-1 PREPARE FOR SYSTEM ARCHITECTURE DEFINITION - 3371 AR-1.1 Define the security aspects of the system architecture definition strategy. - 3372 AR-1.2 Identify the set of existing security-relevant architectures or reference architectures that may have direct applicability and are to be used as guiding oversight. - 3374 AR-1.3 Establish the security aspects of the architecture description framework(s), viewpoints, and modeling templates to be used throughout the system architecture definition effort. - AR-1.4 Establish security-specific viewpoints and modeling templates to be used throughout the system architecture definition effort. - 3378 AR-1.5 Determine the security evaluation objectives and criteria with respect to the concerns of key stakeholders. - 3380 AR-1.6 Determine security evaluation methods and integrate with evaluation objectives and criteria.
+- AR-1 PREPARE FOR SYSTEM ARCHITECTURE DEFINITION - AR-1.1 Define the security aspects of the system architecture definition strategy. - AR-1.2 Identify the set of existing security-relevant architectures or reference architectures that may have direct applicability and are to be used as guiding oversight. - AR-1.3 Establish the security aspects of the architecture description framework(s), viewpoints, and modeling templates to be used throughout the system architecture definition effort. - AR-1.4 Establish security-specific viewpoints and modeling templates to be used throughout the system architecture definition effort. - AR-1.5 Determine the security evaluation objectives and criteria with respect to the concerns of key stakeholders. - AR-1.6 Determine security evaluation methods, and integrate them with evaluation objectives and criteria. - AR-1.7 Collect and review security evaluation-related information. - AR-1.8 Identify the security aspects for enabling systems or services needed to support system architecture definition.